 Google Password Manager is also a good solution, especially if you use Google Chrome.
 Based on your Google account, you have access to your authentication credentials from anywhere and on any device.

 Device owners Apple they have at hand Keychain Access for Mac.
-A password manager that syncs in iCloud credentials on all devices that have authenticated the same Apple id.
-Thus a password saved on Mac for the online store will also be available on your iPad iPhone when accessing with Safari.
+A password manager that syncs in iCloud credentials on all devices that have authenticated the same Apple ID.
+Thus a password saved on Mac for the online store will also be available on iPad or iPhone when accessing with Safari.
 In addition, when we create an online account, we are suggested strong passwords that are automatically saved in iCloud.

 Two-factor authentication (2FA)

 Even if it is a bit more complicated for many, two-factor authentication (Two Factor Authentication / 2FA) is recommended for added security.

 2FA it assumes that, in addition to the password, a code (token) must be generated that changes automatically every few seconds.
 Authentication will be based on the password and a token code generated on the application.

 As an application for the generation of 2FA we Google Authenticator Smartphone and iPhone.
 When we activate two-factor authentication, a QR code will be generated that we must scan with the application.
 After scanning, the account will be immediately added to Google Authenticator.

 It is very important that before deleting the application from the phone or if you change the phone, you make a backup of the accounts in Google Authenticator.